Mission 29 · Stage 3

 Try it

-• Press the button — You rolled: 1–6 on Serial.
+• Press the button — the screen shows You rolled: a number from 1 to 6.

-• Press again for a new random face!
+• Press again for a brand new roll!

 Peek at code